Battery Defense

 Battery charges involving specific people or locations – Some battery charges are based on the identity of the alleged victim.
 Battery against a police officer, for example, is a specific crime.
 Other battery charges require that the incident occurred in a specific place.
 For instance, a battery that occurs at a school, park, or hospital is a unique offense.
 To secure a conviction in these types of cases, the prosecution will have to prove the identity of the alleged victim or the location of the alleged incident depending on the type of battery charge.

 If you or a loved one is charged with committing a battery offense, it is imperative that you contact an experienced criminal defense attorney immediately.
-For a free and confidential consultation, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.